Vaccine Types

 how can your team benefit from them?

-Flu vaccines cause a person’s immune system to develop antibodies to protect against infection from the flu strains likely to be in circulation in the coming winter.
-Flu vaccinations are one of the simplest and most effective ways of protecting your employees health and wellbeing.
+Flu vaccines cause a person’s immune system to develop antibodies to protect against infection from the flu strains likely to be in circulation each winter.
+Flu vaccinations are one of the simplest and most effective ways of protecting your employees' health and wellbeing.
 We know that as a company you are concerned about business continuity and the welfare of your staff.
-It is important to get the right protection for you and your employees this coming flu season.
-As a leading provider of corporate flu vaccination programmes we offer a variety of vaccine types to meet your employees every need.
+It is important to get the right protection for you and your employees in place as each flu season approaches.

 What types of vaccines do we stock?